Planning to visit Victoria’s capital? Make sure to check out these 8 day trips from Melbourne during your stay!

 Be sure to listen carefully when you set foot on Squeaky Beach.
 The squishy sand here sounds a lot like rain boots in the mud as you make your way across the sand, and also has a slightly marbled effect too.

-Squeaky Beach is a great place to set up camp for the day, catch a wave or climb atop some of the massive rocks here for a better view.
+Squeaky Beach is a great place to set up camp during day trips.
+Catch a wave or climb atop some of the massive rocks here for a better view.

 Get stuck into the sand dunes at Big Drift, just a short walk from the Stockyard campsite this is a little bit of a hidden gem too.